-- .11 Use available topographic maps, aerial photographs and soil surveys in combination with local knowledge or field reconnaissance to determine site conditions. - .12 Operations on wet soils should be scheduled to minimize adverse impacts to the soils and water. . - .13 The forest manager, landowner or contractor for any silvicultural activity should carefully evaluate the tradeoffs in different forest management strategies against their potential for increased erosion and other harmful water quality impacts.
-Selecting the best strategy to maintain environmental standards and sustain an economic forest system is the responsibility of the forest manager or landowner.
-This is best approached on a site-specific basis.
-Working with the landowner or forest manager, the logging contractor is responsible for following the BMPs.
+- .11 Use available topographic maps, aerial photographs and soil surveys in combination with local knowledge or field reconnaissance to determine site conditions. - .12 Operations on wet soils should be scheduled to minimize adverse impacts to the soils and water. - .13 Carefully evaluate the tradeoffs in different forest management strategies against their potential for increased erosion and other harmful water quality impacts.
+Selecting the best strategy to maintain environmental standards including BMPs and sustaining an economic forest system are the responsibility of the landowner, forest manager, and contractor working together.
+This is best achieved on a site specific basis.